-There is something almost every day that surprises us; whether it’s the horrendapig (don’t steal this excellent adjective) pollution, getting splattered by bits of cow being hacked up in the supermarket or a taxi ride lasting FOREVER but still only costing £4.
+Before moving to China, we knew little about the country, the people and general life there.
+There was something almost every day that surprised us; whether it was the terrible Beijing pollution, getting splattered by bits of cow being hacked up in the supermarket or a taxi ride lasting FOREVER but still only costing £4.

 So here’s a list of things we have discovered that we would love to tell our pre-China selves!

 The Food Is Not What You’re Expecting!

 I am a BIG Chinese takeaway fan.
 Chinese-style pork, egg fried rice, beef chow mein, prawn crackers, sweet and sour chicken balls…

 I had always been told that real Chinese food was nothing like what we were used to at home, but that it was much better.